Nick Fletcher (politician)

-Nicholas Anthony Fletcher (born 15 July 1972) is a British Conservative Party politician who has been the Member of Parliament (MP) for Don Valley since the 2019 general election.
-He is the first Conservative to ever be elected for the seat.
+Nicholas Anthony Fletcher (born 15 July 1972) is a British Conservative Party politician who was the Member of Parliament (MP) for Don Valley from the 2019 general election until 2024.
+He was the only Conservative to ever be elected for the seat.

 Early life and career

 Fletcher grew up in Armthorpe, Doncaster, and attended Armthorpe Comprehensive before gaining a HNC in electronic engineering in 1992.
 In 1994, after being made redundant, he took a business course and established Analogue Electrics in Doncaster.
 Fletcher also owns a property portfolio consisting of ten residential properties.

 Before being elected to Parliament, Fletcher served as the director of Doncaster Chamber of Commerce (Doncaster Chamber) from 19 December 2018 to 13 December 2019.
 He also served as the chairman of the Doncaster Conservative Federation.

-Controversies
+Fletcher is a landlord, and he owns six houses and four flats in South Yorkshire.
+At the time he was an MP this was the highest number of residential, letting properties held by any MP.

+Political positions

+Gender equality

 In his first notable media presence, as part of a debate in the UK Parliament's Westminster Hall, for International Men's Day 2021, Fletcher claimed that male role models in film and television were being replaced by women (namely Luke Skywalker, The Equalizer, Doctor Who, and The Ghostbusters), linking that to the number of young men turning to crime.
 His apparent opposition to women playing these roles was criticised by fellow MPs (including Luke Pollard), and also condemned by social media users as sexist and misogynistic.

 In his defence, Fletcher claims this part of his speech was dealing with the wider issue of positive role-models for young men and that the controversy results from looking only at a short section.